ostelco/ostelco-core/client-api/README.md

  - All client interactions goes through the backend, including handling of authentication, payment etc.
  - Subscriptions as such has already been activated through the CRM system including registration of email address etc.

+The API is developed partly through this document.
+Partly through the swagger specification of the prime/infra/prime-api.yaml file that is more or less reliably mirrored in the swagger-generated static website [swagger doc](https://ostelco.github.io/).
+The specs are a bit in flux right now, but we expect it to settle down over the coming few weeks.

 ## Data model